Help center support eXpress

 • Check the push_service container logs.
 If they contain the following: 2022-02-18T07:37:53.487661695Z 2022-02-18 07:37:53.486 [error] skip push notification because adapter is not connected to APNS 2022-02-18T07:37:58.486935118Z 2022-02-18 07:37:58.485 [warn] Push timeout! (ios voex)2022-02-18T07:37:58.486957488Z Token information: 2022-02-18T07:37:58.486972168Z token id: 280338 2022-02-18T07:37:58.486976091Z phone: 79067247309 2022-02-18T07:37:58.486979331Z user_huid: "2a768e92-a182-5efd-93c9-0a578b815a0e" 2022-02-18T07:37:58.486982654Z udid: "d3e604e3-40a3-4aea-9c36-272d49eb6e34" 2022-02-18T07:37:58.486985939Z platform: "ios_voex" — this means there is no connection to APNS.
 The entry skip push notification because adapter is not connected to APNS indicates that in the state of the APNS adapter sending the push, conn == nil.

-• Check the connection to APNS: nc -v api.push.Apple.com 443.
+• Check the connection to APNS: nc -v api.push.apple.com 443.
 If there is no connection, check the network.
-If everything is fine, restart push_service on the active node of the ETS backend cluster.
+If everything is fine, restart push_service on the active node of the

 • Also, ensure that the kafka and zookeeper services are running.